Updated: 2018-07 - I found an even better booth bag.

 Plan your workload -- what you can do, what you will do, and what you'll need to get it done -- can really help here.
 I can guarantee that, unless you're a 6' man, the "desk" the hotel room offers isn't going to meet your ergonomic needs.
 Neither will the "business services office" in the lobby of the hotel.
 Plan out your work so you aren't going to be doing too much that keeps you chained to your so-called-desk for long periods.
 Make sure you're mobile enough that you can rotate to stand, sit, and be in different positions.

-I do that by adding Google Drive and a Chromebook to all the things in my Presenter's Kit.
+I do that by adding Google Drive and a mobile device to all the things in my Presenter's Kit.
 I load Drive with copies of the raw materials I'll need to complete my workload in advance of travel, in the comfort of my office where my ergonomic needs are met.
 I won't have to spend a lot of time searching for what I need when I'm in an environment that isn't tuned to my ergonomic needs.

 The Chromebook is very light and supports wireless access, so I can sit on a sofa or in a chair or at the desk, and rotate my position on a regular interval to prevent RSIs.
 And when I pair it with the HooToo, I can go anywhere within reach of the hotel's wireless access points in an instant.
 (Even outside.)